duartegroup/resources/tutorials/git/README.md

 ### Outline

-The goal of this tutorial is to become familiar with some (of the vast) **git** functionality.
+The goal of this tutorial is to become familiar with some (of the vast) [git](https://en.wikipedia.org/wiki/Git) functionality.
 It will cover the basics of version controlling and contributing to projects on GitHub.
+GitHub is a 'remote' host for projects (aka. repositories) that are version controlled with the `git` software.

 ***